-MAC domain A logical link layer network consisting of a common address scheme (such as IEEE
+MAC domain A logical link layer network consisting of a common address scheme (such as IEEE 802.3

-802.3 Ethernet) in which elements may send and receive OSI layer 2 messages between and among one another.
-MAC domain boundaries may be established through both physical and logical means; separate channels or subchannels utilizing differing frequency and/or encoding methods, or assigning separate bundles/bridge groups or subinterfaces to common frequency-domain channels or subchannels.
+Ethernet) in which elements may send and receive OSI layer 2 messages between and among one another.
+MAC domain boundaries may be established through both physical and logical means; separate channels or subchannels utilizing differing frequency and/or encoding methods, or assigning separate bundles/bridge groups or subinterfaces to common frequency-

-Routing CMTS A CMTS that makes traffic forwarding decisions between its Network System a packet.
+Routing CMTS A CMTS that makes traffic forwarding decisions between its Network System Interfaces and certificate acts as the trust anchor from which the chain of trust is derived.

-Interfaces and MAC Domain Interfaces based upon the Layer 3 (network) address of the root certificate acts as the trust anchor from which the chain of trust is derived.
+MAC Domain Interfaces based upon the Layer 3 (network) address of a packet.